 The Company has a subordinated unsecured loan agreement with ACI.
-The loan, with a carrying balance of CAD350m (2017: CAD350m), has a final maturity date of March 2045.
+The loan, with a carrying balance of £204m (2018: £201m), has a final maturity date of March 2045.
 In the event that ACI's minimum regulatory capital requirement falls below certain local trigger levels, ACI may redeem the loan in exchange for issuing equity whose aggregate value is equal to the principal amount outstanding on the loan.

-The Company also has a subordinated unsecured loan from AGH of CAD480m (2017: CAD480m).
-It used the proceeds to provide a subordinated unsecured loan to ACI of CAD480m; both agreements have a final maturity date of 2046.
+The Company also has a subordinated unsecured loan from AGH of £279m (2018: £276m).
+The Company used these proceeds to provide a subordinated unsecured loan to ACI of the same amount; both of these agreements have a final maturity date of June 2046.